TharakaUJ/answer.dev-Docs/index.md

 **Note:** You can sign up with either Google or Github.
 The same gmail account can create two seperate accounts with google account and github account.

-### Subscribing to a Plan.
+### Activating a Plan.
 Once you Loged into your account you can select a pre-paid plan.

 Goto pricing page and select a prefered plan.
 That will redirect you to Dashboard.
 Or you can directly head over to the Dashboard and go to Manage Payment.
 Then click on **Add Prepaid Funds** which will redirect you to the checkout.

 ![Upgrade to premium](/../_images/Upgrade to premium.png "Upgrade to premium")

 You will be redirect to stripe API to manage your payment records.
-Once you done that you can come back to answr.dev and
+Once you done that you can come back to answr.dev and generate an API token.

 ### Generating a API token
 Head over to Dashboard > API TOKEN tab.